 This programme is designed and delivered by staff who have extensive experience in both the business sector and education sector.
 Their combined expertise is brought to bear on the professional development of participants.
 On completion, participants can expect to have:

-- depth of knowledge and understanding of marketing, especially in the context of entrepreneurial organisations;
+- the depth of knowledge and understanding of marketing, especially in the context of entrepreneurial organisations;

 - significantly developed intellectual qualities; and